 Fossá Waterfall

 By Verified Expert

-You will find Fossá Waterfall in the northern part of Streymoy island, which is the main isles in the archipelago.
+You will find Fossá Waterfall in the northern part of Streymoy Island, which is the main isle in the archipelago.
 The waterfall is located a stone’s throw from the village Haldórsvík.

 Besides its impressive formation, Fossá Waterfall is known for its dark basalt wall which is an amazing contrast to the white water.
 You can get really close to the waterfall which is always an awe-inspiring experience.

-Fossá waterfall is especially impressive during rainy days.
-When standing in front of the constant flow of water, you will feel the spray in your face.
+Fossá Waterfall is especially impressive during rainy days.
+When standing in front of the constant flow of water, you will feel the spray on your face.

+Fossá Waterfall